istio/istio/tests/e2e/README.md

 2. See [minikube/README](local/minikube/README.md) for instructions to set up a Minikube VM environment to run E2E tests.

-All lcoal testing options requires the `--use_local_cluster` flag so the framework will not create a LoadBalancer and talk directly to the Pod running istio-ingress.
+All local testing options requires the `--use_local_cluster` flag so the framework will not create a LoadBalancer and talk directly to the Pod running istio-ingress.

 ## Using GKE